gvwilson/thirdbit/src/fiction/iffy/index.md

 and everyone was trying to figure out how to make us smarter.
 Why not go a little further and make a better astronaut?
-Why not give them super-dense bones so they could handle higher gee during liftoff and hypermelanic skin so that they wouldn't have to worry about ultraviolet exposure?
+Why not give them super-dense bones so they could handle higher gee during liftoff and hypermelanic skin so that they wouldn't have to worry about ultraviolet exposure?"
+He patted his belly.
+"Why not give them blugger,
-Why not borrow a few ideas from bears so that they could hibernate for months at a time?
+and borrow a few ideas from bears so that they could hibernate for months at a time?
 And if you're going to do all of that, why not put some tech in their heads so that they can talk to their ships?"